tsherif/space-shooter.c/ARCHITECTURE.md

 emscripten_webgl_make_context_current(gl);
 ```

 I require a WebGL 2 context because the GLSL 3.3 versions of the shaders compile as GLSL ES 3.0 with almost no changes, while compiling to GLSL ES 1.0 would require, for example, changes to keywords and additional logic to determine attribute locations.
-The only modifications required the compile the shaders as GLSL ES 3.0 were the version directives and precision qualifiers:
+The only modifications required to the compile the shaders as GLSL ES 3.0 were the version directives and precision qualifiers:

 ```c
 #version 300 es